iamnotacake/actix-image-upload/README.md

 <- 200 OK
    or 415 Unsupported Media Type if any encoded file had unexpected type or 400 Bad Request if invalid JSON was passed or the array was empty
+   content-type: application/json
+   body: ["WgyLB9IKorGE","RoydCP3nVXkI"] # list of images' IDs that were successfully uploaded
 ```
 Example usage:
 * `./example-usage/upload-json-base64-with-curl.sh`
 Currently max request size with JSON body is 1 MiB.

+On error, client only gets list of already uploaded images, or empty list if none succeed.

 Run with `cargo run --release` or use `docker-compose build && docker-compose up` to build and run in standalone Docker container.